Consumer Cellular vs. Boost Mobile

 Customer Service

-We didn’t find the chat feature on Boost Mobile’s website very helpful.
+We didn’t find the chat feature on Boost Mobile’s website helpful.
 To get our questions answered, we needed to give our name and phone number, which, of course, weren’t in Boost Mobile’s system before we made a purchase.
 It felt intrusive.

 » Learn More: Technology for Seniors

 Our team used Boost Mobile’s chat feature many times and found the service uneven.
 Some chat operators were very knowledgeable and quick.
 Others were not as helpful.
 Wait times varied from 10 to 15 minutes.
 There’s also no general search function on Boost Mobile’s website, so you can only click the FAQs to try to find answers to your questions.
-We recommend calling a Boost Mobile customer-service representative if you need help.
-When we called, we were connected quickly to a friendly and helpful customer-service representative.
+We recommend calling a Boost Mobile customer service representative if you need help.
+When we called, we were connected quickly to a friendly and helpful customer service representative.

 Nationwide Coverage